AruniMishra/JavaSE11/ReadMe.md

 # Interface
 - Though an interface is allowed to have overriding abstract methods [equals(Object) method, toString() method etc.] from Object class but default methods of an interface cannot override the methods of the Object class.
+- Interfaces in java are allowed to override default method with abstract method.
+- An Interface can extend an interface and override the abstract method with default interface.